 Wild dogs are a fascinating species for a number of reasons.
 They are distinguished from other Canids (dogs) by having fewer toes and by a special dentition (number and arrangement of teeth) – specially designed for a diet consisting exclusively of meat.
 They are amazing hunters and the most successful when compared with other large predators.
 Much of their success is based on the whole pack working together as a team.
 And that’s only the beginning!

 Wild dogs take social to the next level, not only allowing younger animals to feed first and bringing meat back to pups at the den in their stomachs but also feeding and caring for sick or injured adult members of their pack.
 This level of care and support is unseen among other social carnivores.
 A recent study even went so far as to suggest that wild dog packs might be democratic in nature and that they might actually vote on whether to embark on a hunt or not by sneezing!
 This kind of canine democracy is the first of its kind identified in predator species anywhere and goes a step further toward illustrating the extraordinary cooperation that exists in an African wild dog pack.

 They’re incredibly beautiful animals, with a huge amount of variation in their colouring and markings, with each dog’s colouring being as distinctive as a fingerprint.
 An encounter with a pack of wild dogs in the wild is one of the most special experiences you can have in the African bush.

 Our volunteers are able to contribute to African wild dog conservation through a number of our projects.
 Our Game Ranger Experience project in the Greater Kruger National Park is based in an area with significant wild dog activity.
-Sightings are fairly frequent, which means that there are often opportunities to monitor their movement and behavior, and as a volunteer on this project you’ll also be a part of conserving this part of their range in the area, which is a crucial part of wild dog conservation given the very large areas they require to survive.
+Sightings are fairly frequent, which means that there are often opportunities to monitor their movement and behaviour, and as a volunteer on this project you’ll also be a part of conserving this part of their range in the area, which is a crucial part of wild dog conservation given the very large areas they require to survive.